White-plumed honeyeater: Life History

+Courting Behaviour

 Males undertake a song flight display, with a slight climbing and undulating flight above treetops while singing.
 At the song's completion, the male dives quickly into a nearby tree.
 This is performed throughout the day during breeding season, but less commonly in the early morning.
 Playback of this song does not induce territorial responses, suggesting the display is sexual in function.
 Other songs heard commonly after the breeding period begins may also have courtship functions.

+Breeding

+Breeding behaviours are reportedly relatively well known, however, no detailed studies have occurred.
+Females are relatively more ready to breed from late winter through to summer; however, males maintain enlarged testes throughout the year.
+Breeding occurs throughout their range with records in all months, and clutches typically produced 2–3 times per year.
+In Queensland breeding mainly occurs in February through to September, in NSW, Victoria and SA mostly in the Spring.
+Breeding events usually coincide with outbreaks of herbivorous insects.

 The clutch is usually 2–3 eggs, varying from 1–4 overall.
 The second egg is typically laid within 24 hours of the first.
 Eggs are approximately 20 × 15 mm, weighing 2.45 g; oval, smooth, finely grained, and may be slightly glossy.
 Colour varies from white to pale buff or deep pink, minutely spotted with chestnut-red freckles towards the larger end.
 Eggs laid late in season tend to be lighter, and those from inland populations tend to be white with fewer markings.